Vrroom/parallel-qo-postgres/README.md

   return worker_plans[argmin(costs)]
 ```

-Replacing the `for` loop with a `parfor` of is tricky in Postgres.
+Replacing the `for` loop with a `parfor` is tricky in Postgres.
 Here are some attempts that I made to do this:

 1. _Using Pthreads_: A Postgres backend process assumes that it contains a single stack.
 It is not thread safe.
 Hence using `pthreads` invariably leads to segmentation faults which are not easily traceable.
 2. _Using Postgres Internal Parallel Library_: In order to explain this attempt, you need to know some details of how Postgres handles queries.
 Normally, you launch a server.